-On January 9, 2017, FOX Sports reported Edwards planned to step away from NASCAR to pursue other opportunities; Daniel Suárez will replace him in the 2017 season.
+On January 9, 2017, FOX Sports reported Edwards planned to step away from NASCAR to pursue other opportunities.
 In his retirement press conference on January 11, Edwards said, “I don’t have a life raft I’m jumping onto; I’m just jumping.
 And in a way, that makes it easier.
 This is a pure, simple, personal decision.
 Carl started 72 races in #19 with 5 wins.

 Other notable drivers in #19: